medialab/minet/docs/cli.md

 Search Twitter tweets using API v2.

-This will only return the last 8 days of results maximum per query (unless you have Academic Research access) so you might want to find a way to segment your inquiry into smaller queries to find more tweets.
+This will only return the last 8 days of results maximum per query (unless you have Academic Research access).

 To search the full archive of public tweets, use --academic if you have academic research access.

 positional arguments: